Tensor: Abstract index notation

 The abstract index notation is a way to write tensors such that the indices are no longer thought of as numerical, but rather are indeterminates.
 This notation captures the expressiveness of indices and the basis-independence of index-free notation.

 Component-free notation

 A component-free treatment of tensors uses notation that emphasises that tensors do not rely on any basis, and is defined in terms of the tensor product of vector spaces.

 Operations

 There are several operations on tensors that again produce a tensor.
-The linear nature of tensor implies that two tensors of the same type may be added together, and that tensors may be multiplied by a scalar with results analogous to the scaling of a vector.
+The linear nature of tensors implies that two tensors of the same type may be added together, and that tensors may be multiplied by a scalar with results analogous to the scaling of a vector.
 On components, these operations are simply performed component-wise.
 These operations do not change the type of the tensor; but there are also operations that produce a tensor of different type.